There’s an exciting update to this story! If you don’t want to read the whole thing, just scroll to the end.

 This has been going on for a few years now, and even though I’ve been living that old dream and have had a fantastic time getting to see and photograph new places, the nomad life is very stressful.
 It’s hard to live and travel with all your belongings in a suitcase for months and months on end.
 It can be very lonely; my husband has family and work commitments in the US so a lot of the time we’re on different continents.
 You don’t really belong anywhere and you have to spend a lot of time figuring out where you’re going to be living next, and the logistics involved in all this moving around.
 You can never really relax.

 Many say that I am lucky and “living the dream”, and I absolutely agree.
 I am very lucky in many ways and am really thankful that I had the chance to try this lifestyle.
 I wouldn’t change that experience for the world.
 But not having a permanent home base is really wearing on me.
 I miss having a place that is “home”, a place I can always return to and feel comfortable in, a sanctuary to relax and regroup in.
 And make my own.
 I daydream about puttering about the house, doing all those cozy things that you do in your home like put up summer curtains, have plants, arrange books on a shelf, put up photos, decorate for the holidays, etc.

 It looks like that home base needs to be in Europe, and I think I would like it to be too.
 I’d still love to travel and spend at least a part of the year in the US.
-After 28 years there, it is home too, and I would hate to not be able to spend time there anymore.
+After 30 years here, it is home too, and I would hate to not be able to spend time here anymore.

 But it’s all still a work in progress, I’m still working around the clock trying to get my business to a point where it can support me full time and give me the freedom to put down roots in a place where I am happy and healthy.
 I sometimes wonder if life would have been different if I had had the courage to make these changes years ago, before the allergies started.
 If the fact that I was so unhappy for so long contributed to the allergies.